sharek/resume/README.md

 # resume
-Resume template in Latex
+Resume template/current resume in Latex.
-One for Zach and one for Danielle.
+One for Zach and one for Danielle

 Resumes for specific jobs should be in their own directory